Market Analysts see ARMOUR Residential REIT Inc. [ARR] falling to $9.50. Time to buy?

-ARMOUR Residential REIT Inc. [NYSE: ARR] price plunged by -1.03 percent to reach at -$0.06.
+ARMOUR Residential REIT Inc. [NYSE: ARR] traded at a low on 12/09/22, posting a 0.00 loss after which it closed the day’ session at $5.90.
 The company report on November 21, 2022 that ARMOUR Residential REIT, Inc. Announces December 2022 Dividend Rate Per Common Share.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.